 SUBSCRIBE

-For Further Exploration: Read God’s Grand Plan: A Practical Guide (Ephesians 4:1–6:24) from the Theology of Work Bible Commentary.
+For Further Exploration: Read 2 Peter: Work and New Creation from the Theology of Work Bible Commentary.

 Author: Theology of Work Project